Antonito/101Pong/README.md

         - Different themes (normal mode, and special theme for veyrie_f with option "--fernand")

-Realised in Python, with PyGame.
+Realized in Python, with PyGame.

 Grade : 96 + 24 ( bonus )